 I am off campus but can "meet" via telephone, or through the conference feature on Canvas.
-If you need to talk with me please send me an email (tvannette@gulfcoast.edu) and I will make the necessary arrangements.
-I do plan on hosting a few conferences and will send the dates out throughout the semester.
+If you need to talk with me please send me an email (dhurst@gulfcoast.edu) and I will make the necessary arrangements.

 Suggested Study Time: